Y-R-A-V-R-5/DownScaleXR/README.md

 > Using **MLflow + DagsHub** ensures reproducibility, enables easy experiment comparisons, and provides structured logging of both performance and efficiency metrics.

 ---

+## What This Project Signals

+This work demonstrates:

+ - Constraint-first thinking
+ - Architectural literacy beyond plug-and-play models
+ - Ability to isolate variables and reason about bias
+ - CPU-realistic performance evaluation
+ - Reproducible, inspectable R&D workflow